-The assignments will be internally assessed by teachers and externally verified by the exam board, and the exam units will be externally assessed by examiners.
-You will then receive either a Level 1 or Level 2 Pass, Merit, Distinction or Distinction\.
+Assignments for component 1 and component 2 will be internally assessed and externally verified by the exam board.
+Component 3 will be externally assessed by the exam board.
+Qualification achieved will be either Level 1 or Level 2 Pass, Merit, Distinction or Distinction.